 JEFFREY AYOUB - April 2008

 Jeffrey has been a CJPME leader in the Ottawa area since 2006.
 He has also been a CJPME Board member since 2008.
 Professionally, Jeff has worked in Human Resources management for the federal government for 25 years.
-He has worked for several departments and is currently a Director of HR services at Crown Indigenous Relations and Northern Affairs Canada.
+He has worked for several departments, managing and implementing projects, programs and services to support Canada's public servants in the delivery of services to Canadians.
 His many years of experience in the human resources field has enabled him to gain a strong understanding of what it takes to implement complex projects in the public sector in a people-centric approach, and build the strong relationships needed to make implementation a success.
-Jeff feels strongly that Canada must be more principled here and abroad to contribute to the achievement of this long sought justice, peace and development.
+Jeff feels strongly that Canada must be more principled here and abroad to contribute to the achievement of this long-sought justice, peace and development.